gianmillare/Giacomo_Tasks/README.md

 <hr>

-### Users also have the option to re-configure a task by selecting the "edit" option under "Tasks"
+### Users also have the option to re-configure a task by selecting the "edit" option under "Tasks".
 <img src="images/edit.png">
 <br>